Saturated Fats Foods What You Need to Know

 Saturated Fat and Heart Disease Risk

-Eating too much saturated fat can harm your heart health15.
+Eating too much saturated fat can harm your heart health.
 This fat can cause cholesterol and plaque to build up in your arteries.
-This can block blood flow and raise your risk of heart disease and stroke15.

-Research shows that eating a lot of saturated fats increases your risk of heart disease by 18%16.
-Switching just 1% of these fats to healthier options can lower your heart disease risk by 6%-8%16.
+This can block blood flow and raise your risk of heart disease and stroke Research shows that eating a lot of saturated fats increases your risk of heart disease by 18%.
+Switching just 1% of these fats to healthier options can lower your heart disease risk by 6%-8%.

 Saturated fat

-“Reducing saturated fat intake and replacing it with healthier unsaturated fats can help lower cholesterol levels and reduce the risk of heart disease.”
+Reducing saturated fat intake and replacing it with healthier unsaturated fats can help lower cholesterol levels and reduce the risk of heart disease.

 Reading Food Labels for Saturated Fat Content

 When you’re shopping, it’s key to read food labels well to find products with less or more saturated fat.
-The “Saturates” or “Sat Fat” section on nutrition labels gives you the info you need to choose wisely about saturated fat in your diet17.
+The Saturates or Sat Fat section on nutrition labels gives you the info you need to choose wisely about saturated fat in your diet.

 Understanding Nutrition Labels

 Nutrition labels show how much saturated fat is in each serving.
 This lets you quickly see how much saturated fat a food has.
 Foods with less than 1.5g of saturated fat per 100g are low in saturated fat.
-Those with 1.5-5g per 100g are medium, and those over 5g per 100g are high17.
+Those with 1.5-5g per 100g are medium, and those over 5g per 100g are high.

-By picking low and medium saturated fat foods, you can cut down on this harmful fat type.
+By picking low and medium saturated fat foods you can cut down on this harmful fat type.

-Identifying Low, Medium, and High Saturated Fat Foods
+Identifying Low Medium and High Saturated Fat Foods

 Choosing low and medium saturated fat foods helps you make healthier choices for your well-being.